lumizila/TextAnalysisHomework/README.md

 One surprise for me was that horse apparently has a similar description to that or cat since it scored well on both methods used to compare similarity.

 **Code to the programs**

-The code can be found on
+The code can be found on: https://github.com/lumizila/TextAnalysisHomework